SchapiroLabor/macsima_pipeline/README.md

 # MACSIMA pipeline for hpc usage
-## Bashscripts to stage, apply illumination correction and run mcmicro on MACSima data

-This is work on progress, currently only the staging script is available (staging.sh).
-The steps to use this are:
+This repo describes how to use MCMICRO [MCMICRO] (https://mcmicro.org/) to process multiplexed-images generated with the MACSima platform.
+The instructions below focus on the execution of the pipeline in the hpc.
+The repo contains the necessary bash scripts (sh) and config files to execute the pipeline.

+This repo has been created as a temporary solution to process MACSima data with the current [MCMICRO](https://mcmicro.org/) version.
+A more robust solution
+## Usage instructions:
+Two steps are to be implemented.
+In the first one the raw tiles are staged so they can be directly used as input for ASHLAR.
+ASHLAR is the registration and stitching algorithm used by MCMICRO.
+What the staging step does is reorder the raw tiles

+The second step is simply the execution of MCMICRO with a specific set of parameters.

+1. **Staging**:
-1. download the container of macsima2mc with the following command:
+    - download the container (v1.1.0) of macsima2mc with the following command:
 ```
-singularity pull docker://ghcr.io/schapirolabor/multiplex_macsima:v1.0.0
+singularity pull docker://ghcr.io/schapirolabor/multiplex_macsima:v1.1.0
 ```
-2. Create a tab separated sample array file (e.g. *acquisitions.tsv*) with two columns: ArrayTaskID and Sample.
+    - Create a tab separated sample array file (e.g. *acquisitions.tsv*) with two columns: ArrayTaskID and Sample.
 The former is an integer number that represents the TaskID, the latter is the absolute path of the folder that contains the cycles of the acquisition.

 ![Screenshot of the sample array file](https://github.com/SchapiroLabor/macsima_pipeline/blob/main/figs/sample_array_tsv_example.PNG)